tsandall/aoc2020/README.md

 # Day 10

 More `http.send` trickery for Part 2.
 This time HTTP response caching was important for memoizing the results of the calculation.

+# Day 11

+This was a rough one.
+While we express the core logic nicely, there are two problems.
+First of all, we don't know how long to iterate for before the game reaches a stable state.
+We could recurse like in the previous days, however, the bigger problem is the runtime.
+Part 2 takes about 2 minutes per iteration.
+I ended up cheating and implementing the solution in Go to determine how many iterations were required and then just hardcoding that many calls to the `gen1` and `gen2` function into the rule.